rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 **[Massimo](https://www.youtube.com/watch?v=qeyBqxY3MsQ&feature=youtu.be&list=PLrxfgDEc2NxYQuZ5T6CSdS8uafdh0kmDL&t=3188)**

-I want to go back to Alex's response, or lack thereof, to Don: everything is just fermions and bosons, but that is not that the interesting discussion.
+I want to go back to Alex's response, or lack thereof, to Don:
+Everything is just fermions and bosons, but that is not that the interesting discussion.
 The interesting question is:
 Are the laws of physics necessary and sufficient to derive